 Jobseeker cons in which scammers claim to be employers offering you a job in order to collect your personal information or steal money.
 If an unknown caller offers you a job that sounds too good to be true, requires any sort of payment or references a resume you have not posted, it is likely a scam.

-If you suspect that someone has claimed unemployment benefits using your Social Security number, call the EDD Fraud Hotline at 1-800-229-6297, or report it online at or by searching "fraud" at www.edd.ca.gov.
-You should also notify the Internal Revenue Service by filing an Identity Theft Affidavit (Form 14039) at www.irs.gov.
+If you suspect that someone has claimed unemployment benefits using your Social Security number, call the EDD Fraud Hotline at 1-800-229-6297, or report it online by searching "fraud" at the California Employment Development Department.
+You should also notify the Internal Revenue Service by filing an Identity Theft Affidavit (Form 14039).

 To protect yourself from unemployment scams, be wary of the following:

 Communication about unemployment insurance forms though you haven’t applied for unemployment;

 Unauthorized transactions on your bank or credit card statements related to benefits;

 Any fees involved in filing or qualifying for unemployment insurance;

 Fictitious websites and social media pages mimicking those of government agencies.

 Since the beginning of the Los Angeles coronavirus outbreak in early March, City Attorney Feuer has been a national leader in responding to a wide array of COVID-19 related issues, including: